-The Benefits of Mandalas
+The 11 Benefits of Mandalas

 According to the beliefs of certain cultures, mandalas are linked to the energies of life.
 For example, in Eastern cultures, it’s believed that each color is associated with a chakra.
 These energy centers are connected with our being and the environment.
 Moreover, they favor our well-being.
 The mandalas that contain them have the same function.
-They’re a wonderful legendary technique with multiple benefits.
+They’re a wonderful, legendary technique with multiple benefits.

-The benefits of drawing mandalas
+The surprising benefits of coloring mandalas

 “A mandala is the psychological expression of the totality of the self.”